Lowest VAT Rates in Europe by Country (2026)

 How VAT Works for a Cyprus Company in Practice

-Standard domestic sales: charge 19% VAT on the invoice.
-Collect it from the customer.
-File quarterly and pay the net VAT (VAT collected minus VAT paid on purchases) to the tax authority.
+Standard domestic sales require you to charge 19% VAT on the invoice and collect it from the customer.
+File quarterly VAT returns and pay the net amount (VAT collected minus VAT paid on purchases) to the tax authority.

 Exports to non-EU countries: zero-rated.
 No VAT is charged.
 You can still reclaim input VAT on costs related to those exports.